 Longo is an award-winning researcher, gerontology and biological sciences professor and director of the Longevity Institute at the University of Southern California.

 Seyfried, a biology professor at Boston College, in Chestnut Hill, Massachusetts, does pioneering work in cancer treatment based on the metabolic model.
 He is author of Cancer as a Metabolic Disease, On the Origin, Management, and Prevention of Cancer.
 Seyfried believes that in future all cancer will be treated metabolically.

 Li works with around 40,000 scientists and doctors globally.
 His Ted Talk on eating to starve cancer has been translated into 38 languages.
 He has developed targeted anti-angiogenesis therapies for use after chemotherapy and radiation.

 Quinn is an international expert in the field of clinical trials and molecular correlative studies in genitourinary cancer.
 He is currently the medical director of the Norris Cancer Hospital and Clinics, head of the Section of Genitourinary Medical Oncology.
 He is also associate professor of Medicine in the Division of Cancer Medicine and Blood Diseases at the University of Southern California Keck School of Medicine.

-European specialists who will lead round-table discussions include Escudier, and German biologist Dr Ulrike Kammerer.
+European specialists who will lead round-table discussions include Escudier and German biologist Dr Ulrike Kammerer.
 Kammerer tests and treats patients with brain tumours using the ketogenesis approach with a team of doctors and nutritionists.

 Trochon will lead patients in a series of two-minute presentations about their experiences in cancer intervention using a metabolic, fasting, or antiangiogenic dietary approach.
 These personal “proof of concept” stories establish merit for scientific discussion and investigation, he says.

 It harks back to a quote (wrongly attributed to Mahatma Ghandi): “First they ignore you, then they laugh at you, then they fight you, then you win.”
-However, a more likely source is a speech by union leader Nicholas Klein gave in 1918: “First they ignore you.
+However, a more likely source is a speech by union leader Nicholas Klein in 1918: “First they ignore you.
 Then they ridicule you.
-And then they attack you and want to burn you.
+Then they attack you and want to burn you.
 And then they build monuments to you.”